Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 **[How to register your address in Berlin ➞](/guides/anmeldung-in-english-berlin)**

-If you can't register your address before your visa interview, bring your rent contract and your *[[Wohnungsgeberbestätigung]]* instead.
+If you can't register your address before your visa interview, bring your apartment lease and your *[[Wohnungsgeberbestätigung]]* instead.

 ### Step 5: [Get health insurance](/guides/german-visa-health-insurance)